A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Introduction

 \textbf{Variance-Reduction Algorithms.} A breakthrough in this regard was achieved by~\citet{SAG}, who invented the stochastic average gradient (SAG) algorithm.
-Like SGD, SAG evaluates only a single gradient in each iteration, but exploits memory of past gradients of all components to maintain an accurate estimate of the gradient of the composite function $f$.
+Like SGD, SAG evaluates only a single gradient in each iteration, but exploits memory of past gradients of all components.
 Remarkably, this approach is able to retain the linear convergence rate of GD.
 However, the proof of this result in~\citet{SAG_proof} is notoriously challenging, and requires computer-aided analysis.
 Although a related algorithm called SAGA with a simpler proof was developed by~\citet{SAGA}, the Lyapunov function in this paper fails to explain the convergence behavior of SAG.
 A deterministic variant of SAG, called the incremental aggregated gradient (IAG) algorithm, was developed by~\citet{blatt2007convergent}, and an explicit linear convergence rate for this algorithm was obtained in~\citet{gurbuzbalaban2017convergence}.
 However, the analysis of IAG, which is fundamentally different from those of SAG and SAGA, yields a much slower rate compared to SAG, SAGA, and GD.

+Our main {contribution} is to develop a \textbf{single unified proof} that is surprisingly short and simple, and yields linear convergence rates for SAG, SAGA, \emph{and} IAG.
+Furthermore, our analysis significantly improves the best known rate for IAG.

+In what follows, we elaborate on our main \textbf{contributions}, and discuss their implications in relation to prior work.